What is Net Income After Tax (NIAT)?

 Repurchasing stock is known as negative share issuance, and the shares are held in the company’s treasury.
 An increase in treasury stock indicates a reduction in the number of shares outstanding.

 There are two primary reasons why a company would purchase its own shares on the secondary market.
 Firstly, the company could be trying to fend off other companies from taking a controlling equity stake.
-Secondly, the company could be attempting to drive the share price up by reducing the supply of shares outstanding on the market.
+Secondly, the company may believe the shares are trading at a discount and buying them will create more shareholder value then investing in internal projects.

 CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: